 Old Fort, NC

-This trail east of Asheville is a fantastic trail for families because it’s not long and ends at a stunning waterfall.
-Total mileage is around 2.5 miles and it’s a fairly easy trail.
+The Catawba Falls trail east of Asheville is a fantastic trail for families.
+It’s beautiful and ends at a stunning waterfall.
+There are a lot of stairs, and overall it’s a moderately difficult hike.

 Pearson’s Falls